davidwilliam/davidwilliam.github.io/_posts/2022-02-26-metaprogramming-ruby.md

 => [:first_method_with_two_arguments, :second_method_with_two_argumetns, :my_new_method, :first_method_with_no_arguments, :second_method_with_no_arguments, :third_method_with_no_arguments]
 {% endhighlight %}

-When it comes to metaprogramming, the advantage of using `define_method` instead of `def method` is that we can pass the name of the new method as an argument, which can be done at runtime.
+When it comes to metaprogramming, the advantage of using `define_method` instead of `def method` is that we can easily pass the new method's name as an argument in the same way we call other class' methods, which can be done at runtime.

 # Ghost Methods